 Collingwood, Prahran & Camberwell

-As a self-proclaimed banh mi connoisseur, I know a good banh mi when I see one, and Trang’s are exceptionally tasty.
-What really sets Trang apart from the many other Vietnamese bakeries in Melbourne that qualify for this list (shout out to Footscray and Richmond’s Victoria Street for consistently bringing the goods) is how they spoil their customers for choice.
-As well as the usual barbeque pork, crispy pork (which is cut to order) and roast chicken, there are several different vegan options.
+Trang’s banh mi are exceptionally tasty.
+What really sets Trang apart from the many other Vietnamese bakeries in Melbourne that qualify for this list is how they spoil their customers for choice.
+As well as the usual barbeque pork, crispy pork and roast chicken, there are several different vegan options.
 Tempura eggplant, vegan roast chicken, vegan duck and lemongrass tofu are available to have in your banh mi.

 Pizza At Bimbo's